eastern cottonwood

 This Carolinian poplar species is only found in a few patches of Southern Ontario, but is commercially cultivated for its wood and bark.
-Eastern Cottonwood are very fast-growing, and can grow to almost 50m in less than 30 years.
-The leaves of the Eastern Cottonwood contain so much protein that they are actually harvested and fed to livestock in many places.
-Eastern Cottonwoods, along with many poplars, will readily hybridize with related species, so it can be sometimes difficult to distinguish in the field.
+Eastern cottonwood are very fast-growing, and can grow to almost 50m in less than 30 years.
+The leaves of the eastern cottonwood contain so much protein that they are actually harvested and fed to livestock in many places.
+Eastern cottonwoods, along with many poplars, will readily hybridize with related species, so it can sometimes be difficult to distinguish in the field.

 Eastern Cottonwood Cotton

-Eastern Cottonwood gets its name from the cottony, silky tufts of hair that are attached to the seeds and help them to disperse in early summer.
+Eastern cottonwood gets its name from the cottony, silky tufts of hair that are attached to the seeds and help them to disperse in early summer.
 Photo by Chris Earley.

 Eastern Cottonwood Leaves

-These rounded triangular leaves are edged with many (40-50) coarse teeth, and have flat stalks.
+These rounded, triangular leaves are edged with many (40-50) coarse teeth, and have flat stalks.
 Photo by Chris Earley.

 Eastern Cottonwood Trunk